Originally written for and posted on ReelCamo Girl.

 - Carefully pull the hook out of the fish with pliers.
 If they are belly hooked, gill hooked, or bleeding, be prepared to take them home for dinner (you are responsible for the fish’s well-being; never release a fish that is dead or dying).

-- Hold the fish in the water firmly with your fingers locked around the tail like this and move them forward and backward through the water, allowing water to move through their gills while they perk up.
+- Hold the fish in the water firmly with your fingers locked around the tail like this and gently allow water to move through their gills while they perk up.

 If you want a photo op with the fish, do it now.
 Be sure to quickly take a photo as to not cause more unnecessary stress to the fish!